mhbeals/mhwood.github.io/index.md

 as with all historical archives, digital collections require researchers to be mindful of their shape, provenance and structure before any conclusion can be drawn.
-It is the responsibility of both digitiser and researcher to understand both the map and also the terrain.
+It is the responsibility of both digitiser and researcher to understand both the map and the terrain.

 ## Suggested Citation